caramdache/growable-uitextview/README.md

 Third, we reset the frame before we update it, to avoid the text to be clipped on screen (i.e. the cell has the correct height, but part of the text is blank although you can click in in and edit).
 Do not ask me why, this is probably a bug in iOS7 and it took me considerable time to figure out.

 The final step is compute the height of the textView.
-We have seen already how to do this, but the method is in the UITableViewCell and we do not know the cell in textViewDidChange.
-We only have access to the textView and we need to recode the method to compute the height.
+We have seen already how to do this, but the method is in UITableViewCell and we do not know the cell in textViewDidChange.
+We only have access to the textView, so we need to recode the method.

 	class MyUITableViewController
 	  def textViewHeight(textView)